-In some cases, organs for transplant may come from living donors, for example in the case of kidney, liver, or intestinal transplant.
+Organs for transplant may come from living donors in the case of a kidney or liver transplant.
 Other times, and at all times in cases of heart transplant, organs for transplant come from adult or child organ donors who have not survived, or will not survive, a critical illness or injury.
 Transplantation of these organs is called a cadaveric transplant.

 Adult donors previously would have agreed to donate their organs under such circumstances.
 When the donor organ comes from a child, the parents have agreed to donate the organ to save another child’s life.